Election updates: 2022 midterm election results - NewsBreak

 With large batches still to be counted in key races, either party could still emerge with control of the House and Senate.
 Many poll watchers see a potential split, with Republicans controlling the House and Democrats retaining a narrow Senate majority, a result forecast in polling for some time leading up to the election.

 Neither Sen. Raphael Warnock (D-Ga.) nor Republican Herschel Walker is projected to score the majority needed to claim the high-profile Georgia Senate race.
 That could put control of the Senate on hold until a Dec.
-6th runoff.
-With only a handful of narrow races remaining, the party in power likely won’t hold more than a two-seat majority in the chamber come the next session.
+6th runoff .
+With only a handful of narrow races remaining, the party in power likely won’t hold more than a two-seat majority in the chamber come the next session.5 Takeaways from the Midterms

 The timeline for House control is even murkier, with a few dozen seats too close to call as of Wednesday morning.
 Counting and even recounts could push out the timeline to finalize the makeup of that chamber for some time.
 If tight races break for the GOP, they could still wind up with a significant majority forecast for some time.
 But if the Democrats continue defending targeted seats and flipping some red districts, the House and Senate could both end with single-digit majorities for the winning party.